Blocking By Domain

 Plugins such as Flash are a performance and security problem for Firefox users.
 However, some legacy Flash content hasn't yet been ported to HTML and is valuable to users.
 Rather than block plugins entirely, Firefox is limiting the impact of plugins by blocking certain domains from using plugins.
-These blocks improve Firefox security and performance also make the click-to-activate feature more valuable to users by reducing unnecessary prompts.
+These blocks improve Firefox security and performance and also make the click-to-activate feature more valuable to users by reducing unnecessary prompts.

 Once a site is included in plugin blocking, it is not possible for that site or any subframes within that site to use plugins.
 Any attempt to use a plugin (via the <object> or <embed> element) will behave as if the plugin was not installed, and use fallback content as specified by the HTML standard.
 Plugin detection mechanisms such as navigator.mimeTypes and navigator.plugins will also behave as if the plugin were not installed.